ByteCommitter/PocketChessArena/README.txt

 We created this project using the limited knowledge we had, usefully putting our time together during the lockdown, and are glad with the outcome!

-I am new to github and I might not have done the right things for a comfortable understanding of our project.
-Requesting you to kindly visit the above mentioned website or document to view our outputs in case of any difficulty!
 Reviews and suggestions on improvement are highly appreciated!